deepo-io/recruit/README.md

 If this doesn't sound right, maybe you can participate in the referral program below.

 ## Deepo Referral Program :two_men_holding_hands:
 Know someone else who might be interested?
 Send this page to them, and tell them to include your name in their submission.
-We'll :dollar:reward:dollar: both of you, if he joins us.
+We'll :dollar:reward:dollar: both of you, if he/she joins us.

 ## Why?
 Hopefully we can work together!